A writing tool to sharpen your thesis

 Can it match a specific essay type — argumentative, analytical, expository?▾

 Yes.
 Argumentative theses take a clear side; analytical theses name the interpretive lens; expository theses preview the structure without taking sides.
 Tell the form which type your prompt requires and the thesis will match.
-If you do not specify, the drafter infers from the prompt language.
+If you do not specify, the workspace infers from the prompt language.

-Draft My Thesis StatementPay per essay.
+Start writing freePay per essay.
 Never a subscription.